Australia’s best bank accounts in 2025

 Do I get a debit card when I open a bank account?

-Yes, you’ll usually get a debit card sent to you in the mail after you open a transaction account.
+You’ll usually get a debit card sent to you in the mail after you open a transaction account.
 Some providers also let you use a digital debit card immediately after opening the account, by adding the card to Apple Pay, Google Pay or Samsung Pay.

 Can I earn interest with a bank account?

-There are some transaction accounts that allow you to earn interest, but most transaction accounts don’t.
+There are some transaction accounts that allow you to earn interest, but most don’t.
 If you want to earn interest on your money, you could consider opening a high-interest savings account or term deposit instead.
 If you’re in the market to save and earn interest, you can compare savings accounts and term deposits using Canstar’s comparison tables.

-This article was reviewed by our Content Editor Alasdair Duncan before it was updated, as part of our fact-checking process.
+This article was reviewed by our Deputy Finance Editor Alasdair Duncan before it was updated, as part of our fact-checking process.

 Nick’s role at Canstar allows him to combine his love of the written word with his interest in finance, having learned the art of share trading from his late grandfather.
 Nick strives to deliver clear and straightforward content that helps the everyday consumer navigating the world of finance.
 Nick is also working on a TV series in his spare time.
 You can connect with Nick on LinkedIn.